roy-adler/terraform-plan-reader/README.md

 High-level statistics showing:
 - Total resources to add
 - Total resources to change
+- Total resources to replace
 - Total resources to destroy
 - Total resources to move

 ### 2. Resources by Action Type
-Four separate lists showing:
+Five separate lists showing:
 - **RESOURCES TO BE CREATED**: All resources that will be created
-- **RESOURCES TO BE MODIFIED/CHANGED**: All resources that will be updated or replaced
+- **RESOURCES TO BE MODIFIED/CHANGED**: All resources that will be updated
+- **RESOURCES TO BE REPLACED**: All resources that must be replaced (destroyed and recreated)
 - **RESOURCES TO BE DESTROYED**: All resources that will be destroyed
 - **RESOURCES TO BE MOVED**: All resources that will be moved